kgateway-dev/kgateway.io/content/docs/integrations/istio.md

 1. Follow the [Uninstall guide in the Gloo Mesh Enterprise documentation](https://docs.solo.io/gloo-mesh-enterprise/main/setup/uninstall/) to remove Gloo Mesh Enterprise.

-2. Follow the [upgrade guide]/operations/upgrade/) to upgrade your Gloo Gateway Helm installation values.
+2. Follow the [upgrade guide]/operations/upgrade/) to upgrade your {{< reuse "docs/snippets/product-name.md" >}} Helm installation values.
 Remove the Helm values that you added as part of this guide.

 3. Remove the Istio sidecar from the httpbin app.
    1. Remove the Istio label from the httpbin namespace.